graphql/graphql-spec/spec/Section 6 -- Execution.md

 #### Publish

-Once a subscription is active, we listen for events on its event stream.
+Once a subscription is created, we listen for events on its event stream.
 Each event carries an optional payload, which we combine with the arguments from Subscribe() to resolve the selection set.